 This is a guest post by Dan Whiteside.
 If you'd like to guest post on this blog, click here.

 As the days get colder and the leaves fall from the trees, one thing is clear – winter is rapidly approaching, so it’s important to prepare your house for the cold spell.
-Here are four steps that will help you deal with what winter has in store for you.

 1. Emergency Insurance Coverage